vinaychilukuri/vinaychilukuri.github.io/_cases/1 - sadhguru-app_edited.md

 Clicking on the phone number would open the dialer on the phone, etc.

-Like the above example, various screens had been mobile-optimized for a superior user experience.
+Similarly, various screens had been mobile-optimized for a superior user experience.

 ## Conclusion